-Database migration is a decision many businesses will need to make at some point during their lifespan.
-Before the advent of the internet, firms traditionally kept their data pipelines and storage in-house, centralized within their local access networks (LAN).
+Database migration is a decision most businesses will need to make at some point.
+Before the advent of the internet, firms traditionally kept their data pipelines and storage in-house, centralized within their local area networks (LAN).
 This system was simple, efficient, and allowed companies to function well as they accumulated data from smaller amounts of resources.

-- Data points are coming in much faster
+- Data is coming in much faster than ever before

 - Data can be collected from massive amounts of sources